8 Things You Shouldn't Say to a Mum Whose Toddler is Throwing a Tantrum

 6. I'm sooo glad I'm done with that.

 Good for you.
-I await the day too when I'll reach that point of Nirvana, most probably assisted by brightly-colored meds and painkillers.
+I await the day too when I'll reach that point of Nirvana, most probably assisted by brightly-coloured meds and painkillers.

 7. Sometimes it's better to leave him/ her at home with the babysitter.